 2. Students transferring from another college should follow admissions procedures as published in the current College Catalog.
 Records and Registration will review college transcripts for transfer of General and Basic courses.
 Courses in which students have earned a "C" or better will be considered for transfer (K) credit.
 The student's assigned ECDE advisor will review early childhood courses for transfer into ECDE.
 Students will be asked to supply course descriptions and course syllabi to facilitate the evaluation of transfer credit for ECDE courses.
 This process should begin as soon as possible to prevent duplication of course work.

-Formal Acceptance to the ECDE Program
+Formal Acceptance to the ECDE Program as of Autumn 2016

 1. Students must have completed the following courses with a grade of 'C' or higher: